Dunkirk, New York: Media

+Infrastructure

 Transportation

 The Chautauqua County/Dunkirk Airport, in the town of Dunkirk, provides training facilities and charter services.

 Freight railroad service in Dunkirk is provided by CSX Transportation (via the Buffalo-Cleveland-Willard (Ohio)-Chicago Main Line) and Norfolk Southern Railway (Buffalo-Cleveland-Fort Wayne-Chicago Main Line).
 The Lake Shore Limited daily Amtrak passenger train passes through the city but does not stop.
 Erie Railroad and New York Central trains stopped at one station.
 Nickel Plate and Pennsylvania Railroad trains stopped at another station.
 As recently as 1968 the New York Central operated a Buffalo-Chicago daytime train, #51, the former Empire State Express, that made a stop westbound in Dunkirk.
 Two other daily trains eastbound stopped in Dunkirk, #64 and #90, the former Chicagoan.
 In the late 1990s Amtrak considered adding the city as a stop between Buffalo and Erie.
 Dunkirk was listed as a stop with service "to commence on a date to be announced" on several timetables, but the stop was never added.

 The New York State Thruway (Interstate 90) passes through the southern edge of the city, with access from Exit 59 (NY Route 60) just east of the city limits.
 The Thruway leads northeast 42 mi to the outskirts of Buffalo and southwest 28 mi to the Pennsylvania border.
 New York State Route 5 runs through the center of the city, leading northeast 9 mi to Silver Creek and southwest 18 mi to Westfield.
 New York State Route 60 runs from Dunkirk south, heading toward Jamestown, New York.